spersico/prisma-migration-migrator/README.md

 # Prisma Migration Migrator

-**Warning: This is a learning project for me.
-I make no promises about mantainance.I haven't tested this on a production environment.
+**Warning: This is a side project for me.
+I haven't tested this on a production environment.
 I welcome issues and PRs, though!**

 **DB Compatibility: I developed this with PostgreSQL in mind, and I tested it with success with MySQL 8.X.
 The DDL generation didn't work that well on MySQL5 and SQLite.
 The migration still works though, but bear this warning in mind, if you've got issues on those DBs**